Shaun-Ting/Web-Scrapping/README.md

 # Web-Scrapping

-Finding the cheapest in stock products on Newegg.
+Finding the cheapest in stock graphics card on Newegg.